 Last but not least the installation of the elevator will help St. George's remain viable for future generations.

 St. George's is seeking your help for this worthy project.
-You can help support this worthy cause by the following:

 A charitable receipt will be forwarded upon commencement of the Elevator Project which is anticipated to be June, 2016.